Blind Spots for Trucks: Stay Away from

 - Because drivers can't see anything close behind their truck, give them at least a 4-second following distance - the equivalent of 20 car lengths.

 Here's a good rule of thumb to observe: If you can see the truck driver's face in his side view mirror, then he can see you and your car.Have You or a Family Member Been Injured in a Truck Accident?

 If you or a family member has been injured in a truck or car accident or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.